PrairieLearn/PrairieLearn/doc/elements.md

 Two grading methods are available when using `partial-credit="true"`:

-* "EDC" (Every Decision Counts): in this method, the checkbox answers are considered as a list of true/false answers.
+* 'EDC' (Every Decision Counts): in this method, the checkbox answers are considered as a list of true/false answers.
 If `n` is the total number of answers, each answer is assigned `1/n` points.
 The total score is the summation of the points for every correct answer selected and every incorrect answer left unselected.

-* "PC" (Percent Correct): in this method, 1 point is added for each correct answer selected and 1 point is subtracted for each incorrect answer selected.
+* 'PC' (Percent Correct): in this method, 1 point is added for each correct answer that is marked as correct and 1 point is subtracted for each incorrect answer that is marked as correct.
 The final score is the resulting summation of points divided by the total number of correct answers.
+The minimum final score is set to zero.

 ## `pl-number-input` element